Cardinal Heenan Catholic High School, Leeds: New buildings

-In September 2000 the school moved into new premises on the same site: the old buildings were demolished, although the structural 'skeleton' of the former Science block was incorporated in the new premises of St Urban's Primary School.
+In September 2000 the school moved into new premises on the same site: the old buildings were demolished, although the structural 'skeleton' of the former Science block was retained, having already been incorporated into the new premises of St Urban's Primary School.
 It was the first Voluntary Aided School to be built on the PFI, and was identified as a 'benchmark' project by the Commission for Architecture and the Built Environment.
 The building has a horseshoe plan with two entrances on the North, one for the school and one for community use outside school times.
 These are joined by glass-roofed 'street', with department wings extending outwards, and central services and social areas on the inner portion.
 There are sheltered courtyards between the departments for social and recreational use.
 The building makes extensive use of wood, aluminium and glass.
 Inset on the school entrance is the school chapel with dry stone wall, and beyond this the street widens to the main foyer.